nltk/nltk_book/en/app-oo-programming.rst

 each encapsulating a single data type and the legal operations on that type.
 In this section we show you how to create simple data classes and processing classes by example.
-For a systematic introduction to Object-Oriented design, please see the Further Reading section at the end of this chapter.
+For a systematic introduction to Object-Oriented design, please consult the large literature of books on this topic.

 Data Classes: Trees in NLTK
 ---------------------------